 If you are visiting Hertfordshire Archives & Local Studies for the first time and wish to consult original documents, please bring with you some identification bearing your name, address and signature, such as a driving licence.
 You will then be issued with a County Archive Research Network ticket, also known as a CARN ticket.
 This ticket is then valid for use at many other Record Offices throughout the country.

-Booking in advance and Saturday visits
+Ordering in advance and Saturday visits

 Procedures in the Archive Reading Room